 While the southern two-thirds of Polk County is included in the SWUCA, all of Polk County is part of the designated CFWI planning area.
-The CFWI planning area includes all of Polk, Orange, Osceola, and Seminole counties and the southern portion of Lake County.
+The CFWI planning area includes all of Polk, Orange, Osceola and Seminole counties and the southern portion of Lake County.
 The boundaries of the St. Johns River, South Florida and Southwest Florida water management districts meet in the planning area.

-The District is collaborating with the other water management districts, the state, and local governments and utilities to identify a sustainable water supply for the CFWI planning region.
+The District is collaborating with the other water management districts, the state and local governments and utilities to identify a sustainable water supply for the CFWI planning region.
 Key successes in meeting the water resource challenges of the area have included refinement of a shared groundwater model to determine regional resource availability and the publication of the second CFWI RWSP in 2020.
-Ongoing efforts include coordination and planning for water resource data collection needs, establishment of consistent rules among the three water management districts with jurisdiction in the CFWI planning area, and development of a 2025 RWSP for the area.
+Ongoing efforts include coordination and planning for water resource data collection needs, establishment of consistent water use permitting rules among the three water management districts with jurisdiction in the CFWI planning area and development of the 2025 RWSP.

-As part of the CFWI, the need for development of 30 mgd of AWS sources by 2040 in the Polk County area has been identified.
-The District assisted in the establishment of the PRWC in 2016 as a collaborative entity to address water supply needs among its member governments and is currently coordinating with the PRWC on the development of AWS projects and maximizing water conservation efforts to meet projected 2040 water supply demands.
-These efforts include implementation of a long-term demand management plan, ongoing District investigation of the Lower Floridan aquifer as a potential alternative water supply source and provision of \$40 million in initial funding to the PRWC to assist in implementation of identified projects.
-In 2017, co-funding agreements were executed that assigned \$11.5 million of the initial funding for Phase I of three projects.
-At its April 2018 meeting, the Governing
+Within the CFWI, the need for 30 mgd of AWS sources in the Polk County area was identified.
+The District assisted in the establishment of the PRWC in 2017 as a collaborative entity to address water supply needs among its member governments and is currently coordinating with the PRWC on development of AWS projects and maximizing water conservation efforts to meet projected 2040 water supply demands.
+These efforts include implementation of a long-term demand management plan and District investigation of the lower Floridan aquifer as a potential alternative water supply source.
+Through FY2023, the Governing Board allocated \$65 million to the Polk Partnership Fund for implementation of selected project, with \$30.5 million contributed from the Fund towards these projects in FY2024.
+The PRWC is developing both the Southeast and West Polk projects.
+Third-party reviews of the preliminary designs were evaluated in 2022 and approved by the District for funding assistance with final design and construction phases.
+Contractor bidding for the Southeast Wellfield Facility is underway as of late 2024, and construction of the Southeast Regional Transmission has commenced.
+The West Polk Wellfield design is ongoing.
+Water conservation efforts and demand management plans will help extend the resources developed through these